TAMARIW/GS/readme.md

 # dock-gs

 Ground station software for interfacing with the [docking electronics hardware](https://github.com/tamariw/docking-stm) of [Tamariw](https://de.wikipedia.org/wiki/Tamariw) satellites.
+Please refer to [the instructions](desktop.md) for operating the desktop computer to control the satellites.

 ### Notes